 Accurate diagnosis is important and treatment with anti-fungal medication usually solves the problem.
 But recurrence is common!

 This is a fungal infection of the skin of the feet.
 Athlete’s foot normally begins as scaling and cracking.
-As the infection worsens, softening of the skin, redness, itchiness and foul-smelling odor occurs.
+As the infection worsens, softening of the skin, redness, itchiness and foul-smelling odour occurs.

 Athletes are particularly susceptible to this infection because of persistently moist feet due to heavy perspiration in the feet and tight-fitting shoes.
 Anti-fungal treatments can be effective in treating this condition.